The 50 Best Barbecue Joints in America

 What started as a food truck has since turned into a permanent bricks-and-mortar restaurant for Big Rig BBQ.
 At this spot, its team smokes their meats and make all their sides from scratch every day.
 Sliced brisket, pulled pork, and ribs are the restaurant's best sellers, but prime rib and pork loin make occasional appearances as well.
 Meats are served unsauced, letting the flavor of the smoke and rub shine.

 The well-known, Memphis-style pork rib likely got its start at Rendezvous in downtown Memphis.
 Ribs are cooked just 18 inches from the fire and mopped with vinegar, not barbecue sauce, and then finished with a thick layer of dry rub that's heavy on the paprika.
 Bright yellow chopped slaw and baked beans are this spot's classic accompaniments.

 Home to Franklin Barbecue, Stillwater Barbeque, Freedman's, and La Barbecue, Texas is a smoked meat paradise.
-Even still, the Luling City Market is about as iconic a Texas barbecue joint as you can get.
+Even still, City Market is about as iconic a Texas barbecue joint as you can get.
 It's been around since 1958, and you can walk in the smoke room to get a peek -- and whiff -- yourself.
 Brisket is the big draw, of course, but ribs and hot links are not to be missed.
 It's all served on butcher paper with sliced white bread, pickles, onions and crackers if you want them.

 Smokin Bones Barbecue does its take on a regional Southwest specialty: the Navajo taco.
 Instead of taco toppings, this restaurant tops a freshly fried Utah scone (aka fry bread) with cheese, baked beans, and a huge mound of chopped smoked brisket.
 Pork ribs are served dry and go well with its sweet, honey butter-topped cornbread.